The Photochemical Birth of the Hydrated Electron in Liquid Water: Computational Methods

 To propagate the system on the $S_1$ potential energy surface, we employed the Atomic Simulation Environment (ASE)\cite{larsen2017atomic}, a python module which is interfaced with \texttt{CP2K} software\cite{kuhne2020cp2k}.
 At each timestep, we calculated the energy on the electronic ground state $S_0$ using Density Functional Theory (DFT) to account for possible non-radiative relaxation pathways\cite{carter2023birth,hait2016prediction} (see below) which in our current setup is determined by examining the energy gap.
 The simulations were performed in the ensemble NVE using a timestep of 0.5 fs and velocity verlet algorithm to perform the nuclei propagation of the system.

 Both excited and ground state calculations were performed using the hybrid PBEh(40)-rVV10 functional\cite{vydrov2010nonlocal} in combination with the DZVP-MOLOPT-SR basis set\cite{vandevondele2007gaussian}.
 This level of electronic structure theory has been successfully applied to the study of liquid water\cite{ambrosio2017electronic,ambrosio2018absolute,ambrosio2015redox}, demonstrating its accuracy in reproducing ionization potential, redox potentials, electronic levels of excess electron.
-Carter et. al\cite{carter2023birth}. also reported excellent agreement with experiments for aqueous iodine solutions using the same functional within the ROKS framework.
+Excellent agreement with the experiments for aqueous iodine solutions were reported by Carter et. al.\cite{carter2023birth} within ROKS framework and by Lan et. al.\cite{lan2024dynamics} employing a similar approach with the same functional.

 More recently the functional PBEh(40) was identified as one of the most reliable choices for describing the hydrated electron in its electronic ground state\cite{borrelli2025choice}.
 In our current work, the favorable agreement with reproducing the experimental UV-absorption and other quantities sensitive to the excited states of liquid water gives us confidence in the quality of our results.